decentraland/decentraland-rpc/README.md

 # Decentraland Compiler

-The Decentraland Compiler is used to build all sort of TypeScript related projects.
-Both DCL's client all all of the SDK's dynamic scenes use it.
-You can think about it as an scoped task runner which only does a few things but it does them well.
+The Decentraland Compiler is a task runner used to build both the Decentraland client, as well as the scenes before deployment.

-To get started create a build.json file:
+It must be configured though a `build.json` file in the same folder where it's executed.

 ```json
 [